 Q: How do I get notified about planned maintenance?

 A: A planned maintenance wave starts by setting a schedule to one or more Azure regions.
-Soon after, an email notification is sent to the subscription owners (one email per subscription).
+Soon after, an email notification is sent to the subscription Admins (one email per subscription).
 Additional channels and recipients for this notification could be configured using Activity Log Alerts.
 In case you deploy a virtual machine to a region where planned maintenance is already scheduled, you will not receive the notification but rather need to check the maintenance state of the VM.